Jeevan-HM/RISE_Lab/_pages/research.md

 	> Software-in-the-Loop Simulation of Aerial Robots
   </summary>
   <h4>Goal</h4>
-  Make a simulation pipeline to rapidly test algorithms for aerial robots
+  Make a simulation pipeline to rapidly test algorithms for aerial robots.
   <h4>Project Description</h4>
-  Integrate controllers using ROS2 into a simulation environment with Ardupilot and PX4 flight controllers
+  Integrate controllers using ROS2 into a simulation environment with Ardupilot and PX4 flight controllers.
 </details>

 <details>